-A negotiable bill of lading, or NBL, is a form of a bill of lading (BOL) is a contract of carriage that can be transferred and used by a third party through consignment.
+A negotiable bill of lading, or NBL, is a type of Bill of Lading (BOL).
+It serves as a Contract of Carriage that can be transferred and used by a third party through consignment.
 The key distinction is that the NBL can be transferred to a third party by way of consignment.

 How is a Negotiable Bill of Lading used?

 A Negotiable Bill of Lading is used when the consignee or the buyer signs and endorses the documents, delivering them to the new consignee or the third party.
 In order to transfer the Negotiable Bill of Lading, the consignor must sign and stamp the bill.
 After this, the carrier must deliver the goods to their final destination.
 Then, a new Negotiable Bill of Lading must be written and directed to the order of the consignee.